 The District commemorates the International Day for People with Disabilities on an annual basis in order to create awareness.
 In order to intensify our commitments, we have supported our deaf community by hosting workshops on sign language.
-In the years 2010 and 2012, the District together with the Council for the Blind, sensitised the municipal officials and other social partners on the world of a blind person and Braille.

 Key Issues pertaining to people with disabilities include among others the following: